top of page

 • Larger rear spoiler - from the CUP car

-• Side mirror - from Beetle of the 1st generation
+• Side mirrors - from the first generation Beetle

-• Mini spoiler above the front windscreen - later replaced by decorative stickers
+• Mini spoiler above the windshield - later replaced by decorative stickers

-• DECOR - at the time of presentation this was a little larger and also positioned differently
+• DECOR - at the time of presentation slightly larger and positioned further forward towards the door gap

-Parts found at RSI CABRIO Prototype - clearly from Cup Edition production
+Parts found at the RSI Cabrio Prototype - clearly from the "Dubai Beetle" production

-The pictures taken from a VW depot, where a prototype of the "RSI CABRIO" is in stock.
-This - it's obviously not an RSI convertible but a standard Beetle convertible with RSI body kit - has parts installed that were only produced for and installed on the Cup Edition cars in Puebla!
+Clear traces of the Cup Edition Millennium cars were also found on other cars from a VW depot, where a prototype of the "RSI CABRIO" was stored.
+On this car, which is obviously not an RSI Cabrio but a standard Beetle Cabrio with an RSI body kit, we found parts that were exclusively installed on and produced for the Cup Edition Millennium cars!

 Cabrio_Grids_0.jpg